WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 Ricochet said Logan has accomplished a lot in his short time in WWE.
 He said they’ve crossed paths on multiple occasions, but it was a mistake when Logan jumped him from behind because “Little Logan didn’t get his way.”
 He said he’s cool with that because that’s how things work in WWE.
 He said what he took offense to is Logan going on his podcast and saying that Ricochet was unprofessional “when you admitted you had no clue what you’s was even doing in the first place.”
 He said they do things big in WWE, so if he’s got something to say to him, say it to him face-to-face.
 Logan then came out to his music.

 Ricochet leaped and flipped over the top rope and landed on his feet right in front of Logan.
 Logan took off his sunglasses and said that was cool for a TikTok.
-“I’m not a TikToker, bro.”
+“I’m not a TikTok’er, bro.”
 He said he’s not about moments because he is the moment.
 He turned to leave and said it wasn’t going to work out, but then he took a swing at Ricochet.
-Ricochet ducked and then delivered an inverted DDT onto the ringside bat.
+Ricochet ducked and then delivered an inverted DDT onto the ringside mat.
 Logan held his head and leaned against the ring apron.
-Ricochet had a few closing words for Logan as Logan rubbed his head.
+Ricochet had a few closing words for Logan as Logan rubbed the back of his head.

-(Keller’s Analysis: Was that the most every asked of Ricochet with a live mic in his hand?
-It wasn’t a disaster, but you could see where there’s just something that’s not quite there about him when he talks compared to his peers.
+(Keller’s Analysis: Was that the most ever asked of Ricochet with a live mic in his hand?
+You could see where there’s just something that’s not quite there about him when he talks compared to his peers.
 His body language and facial expressions were strong, but he comes up short on inflection and the choice of words. (“Homie” in 2023?
 Is that still a thing anyone says?
 Genuine question.)
 Logan was really strong here, and the fans sided with Ricochet for sure.
-I’m not sure that the stuff they’re referring to that was talked about off Raw really translated well onto Raw.
+The meta stuff about the planned cooperative spot going awry and Logan blaming Ricochet is an awful idea to work into the storyline.
 Were they alluding to the idea that Ricochet “blew the spot” and was too risky and unprofessional going through with it since he was the experienced wrestler and Logan put his fate in his hands?
 How does that work on a wrestling show where the whole narrative structure is built around the notion that wrestlers are fighting to win, not work together to put on good entertainment for fans?
 Which brings me to Ricochet’s ridiculous opening lines about how his goal is to be exciting instead of a winner.
 He didn’t say it explicitly, but that was the conclusion you’d draw from him saying his goal is to be the highlight of fans’ nights.)

 -Becky Lynch made her ring entrance. [c]